 Setting learning behavior expectations in the virtual classroom can help manage misbehavior in online classes.
-When students know that they should be on time, mute their microphone when the discussions begin, and so on, the virtual classroom can be organized and orderly.
+When students know that they should be on time, mute their microphones when the discussions begin, and so on, the virtual classroom can be organized and orderly.

 How do you expect your students to communicate their thoughts, ask for clarifications and questions, and initiate interactive discussions?

 Set expectations for effective communication.
-Your students should show respect and kindliness when they share their comments and express their thoughts.
+Your students should show respect and kindness when they share their comments and express their thoughts.
 Here, modeling is crucial.
 Show them how to realize this expectation in effective communication.